echeran/smile-of-murugan/webbook/chapter05.md

 material around which the poem has been built.
 The presence of representative features of all conventions is certainly not obligatory.
 But some *must* be present.
-This is the kind of limitation imposed on the poet: first, the broadest frame-he may decide between love (*akam*) or war (*puram*) as his two main themes; now, if he decides for love, he again has a binary choice: well-matched or ill-matched.
-Within *akam* proper, he has to make his choice among the five situations; and after he has chosen one, he is obliged to give clues in terms of *mutal* or "First things", and/or karu or "Native things" and/or *uri* or "Appropriate human feelings".
+This is the kind of limitation imposed on the poet: first, the broadest frame—he may decide between love (*akam*) or war (*puram*) as his two main themes; now, if he decides for love, he again has a binary choice: well-matched or ill-matched.
+Within *akam* proper, he has to make his choice among the five situations; and after he has chosen one, he is obliged to give clues in terms of *mutal* or "First things", and/or *karu* or "Native things" and/or *uri* or "Appropriate human feelings".
 He is also expected to use the technique of direct and indirect comparison and suggestion (inference).
 Within this framework, he is